 The People

-Robert B. Chenoweth
+Robert B. Chenoweth, Founder

-Robert is a Gyotaku instructor at the Japanese Culture Center in Chicago, IL, where he is dedicated to preserving and innovating the traditional Japanese art of fish printing.
+Robert is a Gyotaku instructor at the Japanese Culture Center in Chicago, IL, where he is dedicated to teaching and promoting the traditional Japanese art of fish printing.
 As a keynote speaker, he shares his expertise on both Gyotaku and the global art market.
 In addition to his work as an educator and speaker, Robert is an avid art collector and dealer with a passion for connecting people to unique and meaningful works.

 Master Gyotaku Artist